Tommertom/AnalyticsDecorator/README.md

     this.modalCtrl.dismiss({ action: { cancel: false, name: this.name, email: this.email, code: '' } });
   }
 ```
-This will track "closeForWaitingList" combined with "contactseller" in the analytics tools.
+This will create an event "closeForWaitingList" combined with "contactseller" in the analytics tools.

 Or as a function call: